-The cornea also plays a key role in vision.
-As light enters the eye, it is refracted, or bent, by the outside shape of the cornea.
-The curvature of this outer layer helps determine how well your eye can focus on objects close-up and far away.
+It also plays a key role in vision.
+As light enters your eye, it gets refracted, or bent, by the cornea’s curved edge.
+This helps determine how well your eye can focus on objects close up and far away.

 - Blurred vision